 1. Choosing the wrong web host

-First, the responsiveness of a web host cannot be overstated and should be a factor in your decision making.
+The responsiveness of a web host cannot be overstated and should be a factor in your decision making.
 Online chat is a must, and the friendliness and expertise of front-line support personnel should be tested too.
-Before you commit to a web host, go on live chat and ask a few curve ball questions and see how support unfolds.
+Before you commit to a web host (or migrate to a new host!) go on live chat and ask a few curve ball questions and see how support unfolds.

 Example questions to ask include: